AwAReUU/OpenAwARe/Server/readme.md

 3. Make sure the ClientSupport scene is loaded.
 4. Go to the GameObject "ClientSetup".
 5. Scroll down to the "ClientSetup" (script) component.
 6. Fill in the server adress and port.
-Use "localhost" if the server is running on the same machine and you only want to test the app inside the Editor but not on a mobile device.
+Use "localhost" if the server is running on the same machine and you only want to test the app inside the Editor.
 The default port number is "8000".
+If the server is running on a different device than the app is, for example on mobile, please read "How to build for Android/iOS".

+## How to build for Android/iOS

+On Android/iOS you can't use "localhost" to connect with the server running on a desktop.
+Instead you have to fill in the ip adress:
+1. Open a terminal on your desktop.
+2. Run `$ ipconfig`
+3. Copy the "IPv4" address.
+4. Fill in the adress and port number in the Unity Editor (ClientSetup).
+The port number is "8000", if you didn't change it.

+Now you can build for Android/iOS, but make sure:
+- The server/desktop is configured to listen for incoming connections on the previously obtained ip adress and port.
+- The Firewalls allow incomming connections on the previously obtained ip adress and port.

 ## How to run